-Clearly, these URLs are not SEO-friendly as search engines can’t translate it or relate it to the page content.
-Some examples of SEO friendly URLs are:
+Clearly, these URLs are not SEO-friendly as search engines can’t translate them or relate them to the page content.
+Some examples of SEO friendly URLs are –

 In these URLs, you can easily guess what you can expect on the page, and the same goes for the search engines.